Kenneth Howard Wheeler, 82, of Zanesville passed away peacefully at his residence in the early morning hours of September 5, 2019.

 Memorial visitations will be 1 to 3 pm on Saturday, at the Farus Funeral Home of Duncan Falls where funeral services will be 3 pm.
 Pastor Dee Rader will officiate the service.
 Full Military Honors will be provided by George Selsam VFW Post 1058, American Legion Post # 29 and the US Air Force Honor Guard.
 Kenny will be laid to rest in Memorial Park Cemetery in Zanesville.

-To send flowers to Kenneth H. Wheeler's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Kenneth H. Wheeler, please visit our floral store.